tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Find the Other Two Side Lengths

-Given the shortest side of a 30 60 90 triangle you have to find out the other 2 sides, (return the longest side, medium-length side).
+Given the shortest side of a 30 60 90 triangulo you have to find out the other 2 sides, (return the longest side, medium-length side).

 __Ejemplos:__ returnsides(1) ➞ (2, 1.73) returnsides(2) ➞ (4, 3.46) returnsides(3) ➞
 (6, 5.2)

-Notas: 30 60 90 triangles always follow this rule, let's say the shortest side length is x units, th …
+Notas: 30 60 90 triangulos always follow this rule, let's say the shortest side length is x units, th …

 Tema: geometría